ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 #### Upgrading Ubuntu

-- Then upgrade your Ubuntu with the following steps
+- Then upgrade Ubuntu with the following steps
+- Do one node at a time
+- Follow the prompts

 ```shell
 # Update Current System: Ensure your current installation is fully updated and old packages are cleaned out